Quantitative Finance Examples

 importTxtFiles(dataDir, db);

 Please note that here we didn't specify the schema of the database table as DolphinDB can automatically determine the schema based on a random sample of the data file.
-We recommend that you load a day's data and then check if the automatically determined schema is correct.
-If not, then you can retrieve the schema with function extractTextSchema, revise the schema with SQL update statement and then specify the parameter 'schema' in function `loadTextEx'.
+We recommend that you check whether the automatically determined schema is correct after creating the table.
+If not, then you can retrieve the schema with function extractTextSchema

 Load the metadata of table 'quotes' and 'trades' into memory: